scchess/Qualimap/doc/faq.rst

     :width: 450pt
     :align: center

 Here each block denotes a certain algorithm step.
-Analysis starts with dividing reference genome into windows.
-The first window is set to be the current.
-Then analysis continues with processing BAM records belonging to current window.
+The analysis starts dividing the reference genome into windows.
+The first window is set to be the current one.
+Then the analysis continues processing BAM records belonging to the current window.

-When all reads belonging to current window (region of genome) are processed, the window is finalized.
-This task is also performed in a separate thread.
+When all the reads belonging to the current window are processed, the window is finalized in a newly created thread.

-Analysis is finished when all windows are processed.
+The analysis is finished when all windows are processed.

 |